 Pumpkin Patch Train – Williams, AZ

-The pumpkin patch train takes parents and kids from Williams Depot to the pumpkin patch.
+The train takes parents and kids from Williams Depot to the pumpkin patch.
 Other activities available include the free hay bale maze, haunted train car, crafts and coloring at Williams Depot.
 Located thirty minutes west of Flagstaff.

 Location: 233 N Grand Canyon Blvd, Williams AZ 86046